 Animal Health and Welfare

-Program participants must demonstrate a commitment to properly caring for livestock by adhering to livestock production methods that reflect best practices for animal health and welfare.
-Persons who willfully mistreat animals will not be tolerated in this program.
+Participants must demonstrate a commitment to properly caring for livestock by adhering to livestock production methods that reflect best practices for animal health and welfare.
+Persons who willfully mistreat animals will not be tolerated in this initiative.

 Beef from Audubon-certified ranches is hormone and antibiotic-free.
 Grass-fed beef may also have some heart-health benefits, including: